 What is New York Giants?

 The New York Giants are a professional American football team in the National Football League (NFL).
 The franchise was formed in 1925.
-It is now part of the Eastern Division and is part of the NFC.
+It is now part of the Eastern Division and the NFC.
 The club plays its home games at MetLife Stadium in East Rutherford, near New York City.

 1945 – 1949